-In 2008 at the Soil Association conference, Richard Heinberg looked at the increase in the number of people working in agriculture in Cuba before and after their 'Special Period' in 1990, when the Soviet Union collapsed and the country lost 80% of its fossil fuels and agrochemicals.
+In 2008 at the Soil Association conference, Richard Heinberg looked at the increase in the number of people working in agriculture in Cuba before and after their 'Special Period' that lasted throughout the 1990s, when the Soviet Union collapsed and the country lost 80% of its fossil fuels and agrochemicals.
 The percentage of people working in farming rose from 1% to 20%11.
 The wider link between the availability of cheap oil and the number of people required in agriculture can be seen, for the US, in Figure 4.